-- 1 Error: Version of the control buffer is incorrect - 2 Error: Priority value in the control buffer is incorrect. - 3 Error: Value of print state in the control buffer is incorrect. - 4 Error: Could not open STDIN file - 5 Error: Could not close STDIN file - 6 Error: Could not successfully call System Call - 7 Error: Invalid total type was specified - 9 Error: Unable to get ROBELLE environment variable
+- 1 Error: Version of the control buffer is incorrect - 2 Error: Priority value in the control buffer is incorrect. - 3 Error: Value of print state in the control buffer is incorrect. - 4 Error: Could not open STDIN file - 5 Error: Could not close STDIN file - 6 Error: Could not successfully call System Call - 7 Error: Invalid total type was specified - 8 Error: Failure to fwrite to stdin file. - 9 Error: Unable to get ROBELLE environment variable. - 10 Error: Unable to get ROBSUPR environment variable - 11 Error: Suprtool errors encountered.